pythonlessons/TensorFlow-object-detection-tutorial/9_part grab screen multiprocessing/README.md

         q.join()
 ```

 Second function we will call SHOWMSS_screen.
 This function also will run in a while loop, and we always check if our queue is not empty.
-When we have something in queue we call ```q.get_nowait()``` command which takes everything from queue, and with ```q.task_done()``` we are locking the process, not to interupt queue if we didn't finished picking up all data.
-After that we do same things as before, showing grabbed image and emasuring FPS.
+When we have something in queue we call ```q.get_nowait()``` command which takes everything from queue, and with ```q.task_done()``` we are locking the process, not to interrupt queue if we didn't finished picking up all data.
+After that we do same things as before, showing grabbed image and measuring FPS.
 ```
 def SHOWMSS_screen(q):
     global fps, start_time